Sinchan-Hampannavar/Civic-Connect/README.md

-iVic Connect – Municipality Complaint Management System
+CiVic Connect – Municipality Complaint Management System

 A full-stack web application designed to simplify and streamline the process of reporting and managing civic issues.